timothydereuse/timothydereuse/_posts/2021-02-03-predicting-error-alignments-on-polyphonic-popular-music.md

 ---
 published: true
 ---
-**JAN.
+**Jan.
 2021:** This post details a refinement on the previous model that allows it to handle polyphonic music, the new input/output representations that allow it to function, and some preliminary results.

 ## Outline of the New Method